 Request the pack size you require, based on the length of your trip, and complete your consultation questionnaire.
 We will use this information to assess whether the requested treatment is safe and suitable for you to take.
-Select collection or delivery at checkout.
+Select collection from your local ParcelShop or delivery at checkout.

 Malaria tablets are essential if you are visiting a country affected by malaria.
 Make sure you order the right amount for your trip – you cannot order tablets for other people using our service, they must request these separately for safety.
 We recommend you carry essential medicines in your hand luggage, just in case your bag is lost.